mastergray/yngwie-mvc/README.md

 ## What Is This?

-As noted in the readme for [yngwie-js](https://github.com/mastergray/yngwie-mvc/blob/main/dist/yngwie-mvc.js), trying to build a functional UI with yngwie-js alone would be "admittedly clunky" - so this is an attempt to build a "more explicit MVC approach".
+As noted in the readme for [yngwie-js](https://github.com/mastergray/yngwie-js#readme), trying to build a practical UI with yngwie-js alone would be "admittedly clunky" - so this is an attempt to build a "more explicit MVC approach".
 Included are classes for [models](https://github.com/mastergray/yngwie-mvc/wiki/YngwieMVC.Model), [views](https://github.com/mastergray/yngwie-mvc/wiki/YngwieMVC.View), and [controllers](https://github.com/mastergray/yngwie-mvc/wiki/YngwieMVC.Controller) with examples found [here](https://github.com/mastergray/yngwie-mvc/tree/main/test).

 ## How To Use This